 Lately I can’t seem to get enough zucchini, raw with hummus, spiralized into pasta, sautéed with coconut oil.
 Ooooo that last one is good one.

 But the one thing I’ve never tried my hand at is zucchini bread.
-If I’m being perfectly honest the idea never really appealed to me.
-Zucchini… in bread… sounds a bit weird doesn’t it???
+If I’m being perfectly honest the idea has never really appealed to me.
+Zucchini… in bread… sounds a bit weird.
 Especially when it comes to “sweet” bread.
 I like to keep my desserts and my vegetables separate thank you very much.

-Like when I see recipes for avocado icing or an adezuki bean cup cake (vomits in mouth) my toes tend to curl slightly.
-Don’t get me wrong, I’m sure they are or can be delicious but I feel as though I may have gotten off on the wrong foot and my taste buds may forever be tainted… Bad experience once that i’m still working through.
+Like avocado icing or an adezuki bean cup cake (vomits in mouth) I’m sure they can be delicious but I feel as though I may have gotten off on the wrong foot and my taste buds may forever be tainted… Bad experience once that i’m still working through.

-About 7 years ago I started working with a nutritionist, and at this point the only thing I was eating and felt as though I was able to stomach was squash, I was really embracing my new GF diet.
+About 7 years ago I started working with a nutritionist, and at this point the only thing I was eating and felt as though I was able to stomach was squash.

 Side note for all you folks out there that find it hard to tan, just eat 2-3 kombucha squash a week, you’ll turn a lovely shade of orangey yellow.
 It’s like a spray tan minus all the chemicals.

-But this nutritionist of mine decided that maybe my body might need a little bit of a detox… So first we eliminated all processed foods, then it was night shade vegetables, grains, nuts and seeds closely followed.
+So we thought maybe my body might need a little bit of a detox?
+So first we eliminated all processed foods, then it was night shade vegetables, grains, nuts and seeds closely followed.
 But then it was the worst one of all… Sugar, but not just processed horrible for you white sugar.
-Oh no no no, she went all hard core on my ass and even took out fruit, and for those of you that know me, the flavour sweet is what I live for.
+Oh no no no, she went all hard core on my ass and even took out fruit.

-Some nights I used to get a mug and just fill it with chocolate chips and go to town.
+Pre detox I used to get a mug and just fill it with chocolate chips and go to town.
 Why the mug you ask… Well because then it just looked like I was having a cup of tea instead of a cup of soon to be diabetes.
-Believe it or not I have worse stories of when I fell off the sugar wagon, but we’ll save those for another day.
+Believe it or not I have worse stories, but we’ll save those for another day.

 So in an attempt to consume something that resembled dessert I decided that I would try these black bean brownies that everyone kept raving about.
-While I was making my first ever batch I thought you know what I’m going to make a second tray and give them as a gift to my friend, cute little homemade xmas present (I’m sweet and giving like that).
-Only after I made the first round I skipped the important step of a baker, the try them first test.
+While I was making my first batch I thought you know what I’m going to make a second tray and give them as a gift to my friend, cute little homemade xmas present (I’m giving like that).
+Only after I made the first round I skipped the important step of testing them first.
 So second batch was now en route to there new home all wrapped in a pretty red bow.
 Only this bow should have been made of barbwire.

 As I arrive back home my family and I decide to dig into these black bean beauties.
 The smell, yep, smells like brownies, the texture, yep, looks and feels like brownies, but the taste, OMG… If ass was a flavour these brownies encapsulated it perfectly.
 Just as I finish gagging the phone rings and all I hear on the other line is “ummmmm thanks for the brownies???”
 I laughed so hard I almost peed my pants.

 So you can imagine my reservations when I first tried my hand at zucchini bread.
-Don’t worry I only use my family now as taste testers, I don’t mind serving them ass every now and again, but the good is news this zucchini bread is ass flavour free.
+I learnt my lesson early on and now only use my family as taste testers, I don’t mind serving them ass every now and again, but the good news is this zucchini bread was ass flavour free.

 2 small to medium zucchinis grated (I did one yellow and one green)